ibm-mas/gitops/cluster-applications/060-custom-sa/README.md

 1. Creates a ServiceAccount in the specified namespace for each entry in `custom_sa_details`
 2. Creates a ClusterRoleBinding that binds the ServiceAccount to the specified ClusterRole
-3. Optionally runs a PostSync hook to store the ServiceAccount tokens in AWS Secrets Manager
+3. Optionally runs a PostSync hook to store the ServiceAccount tokens in the Secrets Manager.
+When `sm_backend` is `kubernetessecret`, tokens are stored as Kubernetes Secrets in the namespace specified by `sm_secrets_path`.

 ### Common ClusterRoles